-5V 1.8A Isolated Output PoE Module Works with Raspberry Pi 3 B+
+5V 1.8A Isolated Output PoE Module - For Raspberry Pi 3 B+ or 4

 Power over Ethernet (PoE) can make your project wiring a breeze - instead of needing a wire for power and data, you can use one Ethernet cable for both!
 All you need is this handy PoE module, and access to the center-taps on your Ethernet-capable board.
 Attach the four input wires, and get regulated 5V 1.8A on the other side.
 Amazing!